-Revenues decreased \$71.5 million (20%) and Adjusted EBITDA increased \$39.4 million, respectively, in third quarter 1999 compared to third quarter 1998.
+Revenues decreased \$70.7 million (20%) and Adjusted EBITDA increased \$39.3 million, respectively, in third quarter 1999 compared to third quarter 1998.
 Revenues decreased primarily as a result of the disposition of certain operations including Essex Corporation, ("Essex") in January 1999, National Leisure Group ("NLG") and NLP in May 1999, Spark Services, Inc. ("Spark") in August 1999, Global Refund Group ("Global Refund") in August 1999, and Central Credit, Inc. ("CCI") in September 1999.
 In addition, EPub revenues decreased due to the timing of field sales.
-The revenue decreases were partially offset by income from financial investments in 1999 versus a significant loss in 1998.
-The increase in Adjusted EBITDA was primarily due to a \$50.0 million non-cash write-off of assets in 1998 and a \$13.0 million increase in the Adjusted EBITDA of our National Car Parks subsidiary in 1999.
+The revenue decreases were partially offset by increase in Adjusted EBITDA was primarily due to a \$50.0 million non-cash write-off of assets in 1998 and a \$13.0 million increase in the Adjusted EBITDA of our National Car Parks subsidiary in 1999.
 These increases were partially offset by the revenue items discussed above.